MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/Update-MgBetaIdentityGovernancePrivilegedAccess.md

 Possible values are: PinYin, StrokeCount.
 Read-only.
                                 \[Style \<String\>\]: Constant value that represents the Table style.
-Possible values are: TableStyleLight1 thru TableStyleLight21, TableStyleMedium1 thru TableStyleMedium28, TableStyleStyleDark1 thru TableStyleStyleDark11.
+Possible values are: TableStyleLight1 through TableStyleLight21, TableStyleMedium1 through TableStyleMedium28, TableStyleStyleDark1 through TableStyleStyleDark11.
 A custom user-defined style present in the workbook can also be specified.
                                 \[Worksheet \<IMicrosoftGraphWorkbookWorksheet\>\]: workbookWorksheet
                               \[Tasks \<IMicrosoftGraphWorkbookDocumentTask\[\]\>\]: Collection of document tasks on this worksheet.